stepupgithub/A-Website-purely-from-HTML-and-CSS/README.md

-# A-Website-purely-from-HTML-and-CSS
+# Website-using-HTML-and-CSS
-A website made purely from HTML and CSS with no aids from framework or templates.
+## This is a website created without using any type of framework or templates.
+## To see how it works just download the _PROJECT_ and go to the _index.html_ page and #GET STARTED.